etchteam/offline-ux/src/offline-workflow.md

 ```

 Here we're taking the `input` file which is the service worker template in the
-`src` directory, telling rollup to send any output files to a `dist` directory.
+`src` directory and telling rollup to send any output files to a `dist` directory.

 When Rollup is run, the `injectManifest` plugin will perform exactly
 the same action as `workbox injectManifest` did previously.
 The Workbox
 config which is passed in gets imported directly from the `workbox-config.js` file.

-To tell Rollup to run a "build" NPM script can be set up in `package.json`&hellip;
+To tell Rollup to do its thing, a "build" NPM script can be set up in `package.json`&hellip;

 ```json
 "scripts": {